-March 1, 2014 NSTT Application Deadline for Spring/Summer Study is now closed.
+May 1, 2014 NSTT Application Deadline for Fall/Winter Study is now open.

 The Nova Scotia Talent Trust is no longer accepting applications for Spring/Summer study as its March 1, 2014 deadline has passed.